Last Updated on 8 June 2023 by admin

-The multinational American coffee and doughnut chain, Dunkin’ Donuts Inc, is the latest large company to have fallen foul of New York’s data breach notification law.
-The breach and subsequent lawsuit led to a settlement which saw the company paying $650,000 in penalties and costs to the state of New York.
+The multinational American coffee and doughnut chain, Dunkin Donuts Inc, is the latest large company to have fallen foul of New York’s data breach notification law.
+The Dunkin’ Donuts Data Breach breach and subsequent lawsuit led to a settlement that saw the company paying $650,000 in penalties and costs to the state of New York.

 To make matters worse, despite being aware of the breaches, the company failed to alert the public and allowed the situation to deteriorate.